rg-3/permanent-commit.js/README.md

 The good news is that the commit is not totally lost and it can be referenced using a different, permanent URL (`/<org_name/<repo_name/commit/<sha>`).
 This extension takes that permanent URL and updates the "Commits" tab to reference it instead.
+Commits that appear on the discussion page are also updated to have permanent URLs.

 ## <a id='install'> Install </a>